adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module00.md

   * Microsoft.Synapse
   * Microsoft.Insights
     > **Warning**  If you are using an **Azure Pass promo code**, the following resource providers - `Microsoft.Storage`, `Microsoft.EventHub`, and `Microsoft.Synapse` are not registered by default.
 Follow the instructions on [how to register a resource provider](./providers.md) before proceeding with the lab environment deployment below.
-* Owner permissions within a Resource Group to create resources and manage role assignments.

 <div align="right"><a href="#module-00---lab-environment-setup">↥ back to top</a></div>

-## :gear: One Time Lab Environment Setup
+## :gear: Lab Environment Setup

+The below instructions require resource group owner role and will take 10 minutes to complete with the appropriate access.

   > **Warning**  Deployed assets will include allow Azure and allow all firewall rules for training purposes only.
 Use a testing environment for training.
 Consult appropriate networking and security teams before production implementation.